2019 CONCACAF League final

 The 2019 CONCACAF League Final was the final round of the 2019 CONCACAF League, the third edition of the CONCACAF League, the secondary club football tournament organised by CONCACAF, the regional governing body of North America, Central America, and the Caribbean.

 The final was contested in two-legged home-and-away format between Saprissa from Costa Rica and Motagua from Honduras.
-The first leg was hosted by Saprissa at the Estadio Ricardo Saprissa Aymá in Tibás on 7 November 2019, while the second leg was hosted by Motagua at the Estadio Tiburcio Carías Andino in Tegucigalpa on 26 November 2019.
+The first leg was hosted by Saprissa at the Estadio Ricardo Saprissa Aymá in San José on 7 November 2019, while the second leg was hosted by Motagua at the Estadio Tiburcio Carías Andino in Tegucigalpa on 26 November 2019.

 Saprissa won the final 1–0 on aggregate for their first CONCACAF League title.

 Teams

 For the third consecutive season, the final of the CONCACAF League was competed between teams from Costa Rica and Honduras.

 Venues

 Road to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).